How many roofing leads have called you or your sales team who were just fishing for information?

 You probably have used Angie’s List, HomeAdvisor, Thumbtack, or some other lead gen site that uses a “low price leader” bidding system.
 The roofer that takes the lowest price gets the job, and they do a terrible job.
-They don’t deliver quality leads and jobs to you.
+The lead gen services don’t deliver quality leads and jobs to you.
 As a roofer, there are better ways you can market yourself online and in real life.
-Here are 4 ways you can get better roofing leads.
+Here are 3 ways you can get better roofing leads.

 Everybody and their mother is on Facebook.
 You’re on Facebook, your daughter is on Facebook, even your dog is on Facebook.
 The average user spends anywhere from 2-3 hours a day on Facebook.

 You know what that means for your roofing business?
 There’s a ton of potential leads who want you to do their roof for them.
-These leads are more likely to be educated, qualified, and less likely to waste your time scheduling a “free estimate” only to go with one of your competitors (there’s no such thing as a “free estimate” because your time is taken up and you could be seeing prospects who want to work with you).
+Because people are interacting with your brand directly, as opposed to submitting their info to a lead gen site, these leads are more likely to be educated, qualified, and less likely to waste your time scheduling a “free estimate” only to go with one of your competitors.

-Most marketing companies will sell you on what’s known as Facebook Boosting – run away from these conmen ASAP.
-Facebook Boosting is great for branding, but reaching new prospects in your area and converting them into jobs (and dollar signs) for your roofing business requires a more in-depth, multi-layered process.
+Most marketing companies will sell you on what’s known as Facebook Boosting – run away from this ASAP.
+Facebook Boosting is great for branding, but reaching new prospects in your area and converting them into jobs (and dollars) for your roofing business requires a more in-depth, multi-layered process.

-Unlike Home Advisor or Angie’s List, they are less likely to be “price fishing” and more likely to reach out to you and you alone, as they are on your website.
-Adwords can be a little pricier than Facebook, but that’s because you are paying the premium for reaching people who are ready to buy, while Facebook requires finesse and the ability to attract leads and educate them.
+Unlike Home Advisor or Angie’s List, they are less likely to be “price fishing” and more likely to reach out to you and you alone, as they are on YOUR website and learning about YOUR company.
+Adwords can be a little pricier than Facebook, but that’s because you are paying the premium for reaching people who are ready to buy, while Facebook requires finesse and the ability to attract leads and educate them throughout a longer process.

 So you managed to get a prospect’s email?
 The job is good as yours, if not this month, then a few months down the road.
 You have direct access to email them offers, coupons, specials, or reach out for a review you can put on your website to boost your credibility.